balajkhalid/earthquake_analysis/README.md

 ✅ Random Forest was the best-performing model for magnitude prediction, achieving an MSE of 0.1365.

 📌 Full analysis & code available in the repository.
-🔗 Read the full article on Medium: [your_medium_link](https://medium.com/@balaj.khalid/predicting-earthquake-magnitude-insights-from-28-years-of-seismic-data-a68a0645061f)]
+🔗 Read the full article on [Medium](https://medium.com/@balaj.khalid/predicting-earthquake-magnitude-insights-from-28-years-of-seismic-data-a68a0645061f)